dea1j/Make-Afirca-Tech-Challenge/README.md

 # Make-Afirca-Tech-Challenge
-A repo containing projects done in the make Africa tech challenge
+A repo containing projects done in the make Africa tech challenge.
+To be updated as time goes on